 Using the DIRECTORY and DETAILS Options

-This option prints a list of all SAS files that are in the specified SAS library.
+DIRECTORY option in the proc contents procedure prints a list of all SAS files in the specified SAS library.
 The DETAILS option includes information in the output about the number of rows, number of variables, and table labels.

 proc contents data=macas.cars directory details;